AshkanArabim/phone-gesture-recognition/README.md

 ### Bash scripts
 For the Bash scripts, they are intended to either run on a linux machine (or VM), or on a rooted android smartphone.

+## Datasets
+Most of the data we used for testing our models can be found [here](https://www.kaggle.com/datasets/ashkanarabi/nexus-5-csi-hand-gestures).

 ## Final Words
 We would be very surprised if anyone starts using these scripts and gets them to work on their own.
 If anything is wrong **please reach out!**